HankB/GPIOD_Debian_Raspberry_Pi/CLI/README.md

 ## `gpimon`

-Conneting a momentary pushbutton between GPIO 7 and ground shows just how boiuncy the switch is.
+Conneting a momentary pushbutton between GPIO 7 and ground shows just how bouncy the switch is.
 For example one press close (short) and one release (open) produces the following events.
 And all events are not captured.

 ```text
 hbarta@bullpi3b:~$ gpiomon  /dev/gpiochip0 7